vbotka/ansible-freebsd-wpa-cli/README.md

 [Ansible role.](https://galaxy.ansible.com/vbotka/freebsd_wpa_cli/) FreeBSD.
 Configuration of RC system.
 Use wpa_cli action_file to configure wlan devices.

+The goal of this configuration is to start *dhclient* and other system services (e.g. *routing*, *ntpdate*, *ntpd*, ...) after the wifi interface connects to the network.
+The utility *wpa_cli*, running in the background, will be notified by *wpa_supplicant* when the interface connects or disconnects to/from the network.
+On such event *wpa_cli* executes the action file (-a action_file).
+See [templates](https://github.com/vbotka/ansible-freebsd-wpa-cli/tree/master/templates) what pre-configured scripts are available.
+For example, [1.1.0-wpa_action.sh](https://raw.githubusercontent.com/vbotka/ansible-freebsd-wpa-cli/master/templates/1.1.0-wpa_action.sh.j2), after the connection, starts *dhclient*, restarts *routing*, and optionally synchronize date and time.
+This solves the potential problem of synchronizing date and time by *settimeofday* at boot time of a wireless-only system.
+If *wpa_supplicant* doesn't manage to connect to the network by the time *ntpdate* is executed *ntpdate* will time-out.
+Then, in most systems, the *ntpd* service will start (see `rcorder /etc/rc.d/*`).
+When the hardware device has no battery and no RTC, the offset might be huge.
+In this case [*ntpd* will reject the offset and will terminate itself, believing something very strange must have happened](http://www.ntp.org/ntpfaq/NTP-s-algo.htm#Q-ALGO-BASIC-STEP-SLEW).

 Feel free to [share your feedback and report issues](https://github.com/vbotka/ansible-freebsd-wpa-cli/issues).
 Contributions are welcome.